-Management Practice Recommendation Tree Planting Continue to plant a wide variety of trees from approved species palette with species diversity in mind.
-Refer to Appendices A and G for recommended species and tree spacing recommendations.
-Refer to Appendices D, E, and F for planting phase best practices.
-Continue to plant trees upon resident request.
-Refer to Appendix G and use it as a learning opportunity with the resident to talk about "right tree, right place."
-Right Tree, Right Place Implement a "right tree, right place" guideline for selecting tree species to plant.
-Refer to Appendices A and G in the planning phase to select trees that fit in the proposed location at maturity.
+Management Practice Recommendation Tree Planting Continue to plant trees upon resident request.
+Refer to Appendix A and use it as a learning opportunity with the resident to talk about "right tree, right place."
+Ensure contractors and in-house crew are planting trees to standard.
+Refer to Appendices D and E for proper establishment care practices.
+Right Tree, Right Place Continue to implement a "right tree, right place" guideline for selecting tree species to plant.
+Refer to Appendices A and F in the planning phase to select trees that fit in the proposed location at maturity.
 Recommended Species Palette Refer to Appendix A in the species selection phase and choose trees appropriate for future climate, distance to infrastructure, and water needs.
-Nursery Stock Selection Inspect both branching structure and root ball prior to accepting stock.
-Refer to Appendices H and I in the nursery stock selection phase.
+Nursery Stock Selection Follow the industry best management practices and inspect both branching structure and root ball prior to accepting stock.
+Refer to Appendix G for root correction and Appendix H in the nursery stock selection.